 There is limited evidence about the impact of (return to) work on (people with) mild/moderate mental health problems, despite their epidemiological and social importance.
 However, there is much more evidence on ‘stress’, which may be the best modern exemplar of common mental health problems.

 There are no objective or agreed criteria for the definition or measurement of stressors or stress responses, or for the diagnosis of any clinical syndrome of ‘stress’.
-These conceptual and methodological problems create considerable uncertainty about psychosocial hazards, about psychosocial harms, and about the relationship between them .
+These conceptual and methodological problems create considerable uncertainty about psychosocial hazards, about psychosocial harms, and about the relationship between them .[ii]

-Nor is there good evidence that “as many as 90% of workless people who use mental health services wish to work”.
-Again the sources of this assertion are based on biased interpretations of evidence.
-Apart from anything else, it seems impossible to take at face value, apart from anything else, that if asked whether they want to work or not someone on benefits would not tend to say ‘yes’ given the general prejudice against benefit claimants, and the punitive culture of the current welfare system.
+Equally, there is no good evidence to support the Royal College of Psychiatrists report claiming that “as many as 90% of workless people who use mental health services wish to work”.[iii]
+Again the sources of this assertion are based on distorted interpretations of evidence.[iv]
+Apart from anything else, it seems impossible to take at face value that if asked whether they want to work or not someone on benefits would be likely to say ‘no’ given the general prejudice against benefit claimants, and the punitive culture of the current workfare system.[v]

-There is evidence, however, that welfare to work programmes simply do not work.
-In 2015, despite government claims to the contrary, it was clear that the coalition’s Work Programme designed to get 45% of ESA claimants into work had failed.
-It is being replaced by a much less ambitious Work and Health Programme from 2017.
-Attempts to introduce intensive Individual Placement and Support into the IAPT has had little success, and likewise ‘employment support’ for depression and anxiety within the IAPT programme.
+There is evidence, however, that welfare to work programmes simply do not work[vi].
+In 2015, despite government claims to the contrary, it was clear that the coalition’s Work Programme, designed to get 45% of ESA claimants into work, had failed.[vii]
+It is being replaced by a much less ambitious Work and Health Programme from 2017.[viii]
+Attempts to introduce intensive Individual Placement and Support into the IAPT has had little success[ix], and likewise ‘employment support’ for depression and anxiety within the IAPT programme.[x]

-And is it not extraordinary, in the era of the “bullshit jobs” of the neoliberal labour market with zero-hour and part-time contracts, low wages, lack of trade unions and workers’ rights, and the relentless pace and repetitive monotony of most low-paid jobs, that such massive pressure is being brought to bear by the state on people who are the least likely to be able to sustain themselves in the mad house of modern working environments.
-Neoliberal labour markets are far more likely to be detrimental to all workers’ mental health than they are benefitial for those already suffering from psychological distress.
-A survey conducted by The Hoxby Collective has found that 33% of workers said they’d suffered from mental health issues as a direct result of working rigid hours.
-Studies have also shown that moving from unemployment to bad employment is certainly not good for your mental health.
+And is it not extraordinary, in the era of the “bullshit jobs”[xi] of the neoliberal labour market with general precariarity[xii], zero-hour and part-time contracts, low wages, lack of trade unions and workers’ rights, and the relentless pace and repetitive monotony of most low-paid jobs, that such massive pressure is being brought to bear by the state on people who are the least likely to be able to sustain themselves in the mad house of modern working environments.[xiii]
+Despite one DWP minister’s enthusiasm for the gig-economy[xiv], Neoliberal labour markets are far more likely to be detrimental to all workers’ mental health than they are beneficial for those already suffering from psychological distress.[xv]
+A survey conducted by The Hoxby Collective has found that 33% of workers said they’d suffered from mental health issues as a direct result of working rigid hours.[xvi]
+Studies have also shown that moving from unemployment to bad employment is certainly not good for your mental health.[xvii]
 As we have seen, IAPT workers are themselves experiencing versions of David Graeber’s “bullshit”.